-Automatic time synchronisation The RDS signal of most VHF transmitters automatically sets the time.
+Automatic time synchronisation

+The RDS signal of most VHF transmitters automatically sets the time.

 Some transmitters do not send a correct time signal.
 In such cases, we recommend to switch off automatic time synchronisation.
-On Infotainment systems with navigation, time and date are also harmonised upon receipt of a GPS satellite signal.

-The function is activated by highlighting the field in front of Synchron. clock automatical. in the Time, Date menu.
+The function is activated by highlighting the field in front of Svnchron. clock automatical. in the Time, Date menu.